CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 In this case, we are going to use it to show the list of products

-First of all, for fetching all the products, on the sales component, where we'll have the sheet component, we'll fetch all the products on the sales server component, and pass it to the sheet component
+First of all, for fetching all the products in the sales component, where we'll have the Sheet component, we could fetch all the products in the sales server component and pass them to the sheet component.
+However, there is a potential issue:
+If the user don't click the "New Sale" button or open the select dropdown to display the products, this query would be unnecessary.

+On the other hand, if we perform the query inside a useEffect, fetching data from the API in the `UpsertSheetContent`, the user will experience a delay before seeing the options, and the fetch will be triggered everytime the sheet is opened.

+Because everything is a "trade-off" the decision was made to execute that fetch on the Sales page, as it will run only once.
+After all, this will be a quick fetch, and even if the product list were very large, it wouldn't be a problem since our code runs on the server.
+Moreover, the products are not modified frequently, as our app is more focused on sales management rather than products management.

+Since the `upsertSheetContent` is a client component, by doing a fetch on a useEffect, this will work as it would to a conventional react component, that interation with the API will depend on the js hydration, thus, if the products would constantly change, it would make sense on fetching it regularly.

+There would also be the case that we would only do the fetch if the product list is empty, but we would end up in the problem of updating the listk as needed.

+But because that is not the case, we'll make that call only once.